sewil/web-publisher/README.md

 - uploadDirectory: The relative FTP directory where the files will be uploaded.
 - include: Array of files to include in the upload.
   - file: The local path of the file to upload.
-  - entryLinkPattern (Optional): If the entry links to this file, this pattern will be used to replace the link reference in the entry file with the latest file hash.
+  - entryLinkPattern (Optional): If the entry file references this file, this regex pattern will be used to apply the CRC-32 checksum of this file as a query to the reference URL.

 # Technologies
 - [Microsoft .NET Framework 4.5.1](https://www.microsoft.com/sv-se/download/details.aspx?id=40779)